Three steps Kiwi Property Group plans next: capitalising on half of Aucklanders renting

 Kiwi had given rent relief to many tenants and that was forecast to decrease funds from operations by about $20m, he said.

-Mark Ford, Kiwi's chairman, said that in the 26 years since Kiwi was founded, it had witnessed significant changes including the global financial crisis and the Canterbury earthquakes.
+Ford said that in the 26 years since Kiwi was founded, it had witnessed significant changes including the global financial crisis and the Canterbury earthquakes.

 He highlighted Covid-19, saying it had caused "unprecedented disruption.
 While New Zealand has made great strides dealing with the virus, the measures taken to stop its spread have had a pronounced economic impact".